Lomvula Mndzebele

-Lomvula Mndzebele (bef.
-1780 – after 1815) was the Queen Regent of Swaziland briefly in 1815 after the death of Ndvungunye until Sobhuza I became the king of Swaziland.
+Lomvula Mndzebele (before 1780 – after 1815), also known as laKubekha, was the Queen Mother (Ndlovukati) of Swaziland in 1780–1815 and the Queen Regent of Swaziland briefly in 1815 after the death of Ndvungunye until Sobhuza I became the king of Swaziland.

 She was the consort of Ngwane III, and the mother of king Ndvungunye.
 Her son became king in 1780.
 She became regent after the death of her son in 1815.
 She reigned until her grandson Sobhuza I could be installed as king.